The-Duchess/ruby-irc-framework/README.md

 > Plugins based on the [plugin template](https://github.com/The-Duchess/ruby-irc-framework/blob/master/exampleplugin.rb) the framework supports for plugin management.

+> The plugin template will tell you what parts are neccessary for creating a plugin.

 > Provided fuctions

 >- plugins returns the array of Plugin objects